ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>UpgradeTaskStatus contains the state of the Upgrade Task created by the BMC</p>
+<p>UpgradeTask contains the state of the Upgrade Task created by the BMC</p>
 </td>
 </tr>
 <tr>